 Danish BioImaging (DBI) is a national consortium of Danish Universities, research institutions and commercial companies with an interest in BioImaging as a tool for life science.
 It was established to foster research collaboration, share expertise, best practice and BioImaging research infrastructures within the medical and natural sciences, nationally and internationally.
 If you are working in bioimaging you are encouraged to register as a user here.

-We are happy to bring you the latest edition of the Danish BioImaging Newsletter (the first quarter of 2025).
-In this issue, you will find a summary of the DBI network’s activities, the latest news on upcoming events, job offers, and several exciting opportunities from EuroBioimaging.
+We are happy to bring you the latest edition of the Danish BioImaging Newsletter.
+In this issue, you’ll find a summary of our recent activities, updates on upcoming events, exciting job openings, and several new initiatives from Euro-Bioimaging.
+We’re also thrilled to share news on training sessions, funding opportunities, and inspiring testimonials from users using the bioimaging core facilities in Denmark.

-Visit this link DBI Newsletter – April 2025 – Danish BioImaging Network to read our newsletter.
+DBI Newsletter – October 2025 – Danish BioImaging Network

 8th Danish BioImaging Symposium